kathrynbwu/kathrynwu/research/neuralengineering/week1.md

 In the afternoon, we had a discussion on one of the papers we were supposed to read.
 My notes, comments, and questions are in this document: [Mitochondrial Trafficking as a Protective Mechanism against Chemotherapy Drug-Induced Peripheral Neuropathy.](https://docs.google.com/document/d/1sYdFhHPQYJex4_aRhPhdCMdCwfI4s8BPpJpVCyb21xg/edit?tab=t.0)

-But I'll also embed them here for fun:
+But I'll also embed them here:

 Abstract:
 - Investigating the site-specific actions of chemotherapy drugs and the neuroprotective effect of Fluocinolone Acetonide (FA) against CIPN (chemo induced peripheral neuropathy)